-From getting your charcoal lit to cooking the perfect steak, we've got plenty to tips to help you get the best from your barbecue.
+From getting your charcoal lit to cooking the perfect steak, we've got plenty of tips to help you get the best from your barbecue.

 Cooking food on a barbecue is the perfect way to enjoy alfresco cooking and dining.
-This guide reveals how to cook on charcoal and gas versions, and our top tips for cooking a tasty barbecue feast.
+In this guide, we explain how to cook on charcoal and gas barbecues, and provide some top tips for cooking a tasty barbecue feast.

 - Pile the charcoal into a mound under the centre of the grill, placing a few firelighters at easy-to-reach points.